Zak-Hussain/psychNorms/README.md

 # psychNorms

-A systematically-derived metabase of 292 psychological word norms, obtained for the sake of interpretability analyses in the following paper:
+A systematically-derived metabase of 292 psychological word norms, obtained for the sake of interpretability analyses in the following paper (please cite if you use the data):

 ```
 @article{hussain2024probing,